Barbara Slopko Bekavac

 I'm a UX researcher and designer specializing in e-commerce optimization and neuroscience-driven user experience.
 As the founder of Intuera, I combine UX, CRO, and behavioral science to uncover how people actually think, decide, and trust online.

 My work explores how design decisions shape user behavior, influence purchase confidence, and reduce friction across the customer journey.
-By optimizing cognitive load, clarity, and interaction patterns, I helps brands increase conversions while building long-term trust.
+By optimizing cognitive load, clarity, and interaction patterns, I help brands increase conversions while building long-term trust.

 Area of Expertise